 Summary

 This Knowledge Base article provides information on Neverfail's policy regarding cyber security.
-UPDATED: May 2024
+UPDATED: November 2024

 Neverfail takes security very seriously.
 In light of many of the news worthily incidents (and the thousands more we don’t hear about) surrounding trojan horse hacks and ransomware, Neverfail continues to tighten its security posture with its software.